-Then looking at each customers, you can lay out issues, opportunities and risks.
+Then looking at each customer, you can lay out issues, opportunities, and risks.
 Work with the sales team to determine where your brand can have the biggest impact.

 Brands who think they ‘don’t have a competitor’ are naive.
 Even blue ocean brands will have copycat brands join in the near future, including a severe competitive reaction from those brands who your brand stole money away from.

 Assess your competitor’s brand positioning to understand how well they are meeting the needs of consumers.
 Who is their target, their main benefit and their reasons to believe?
 Do they have a Big Idea and how consistently do they deliver that Big Idea?
 Where are there gaps?

 Start by plotting out your competitor’s market share over the past 5-10 years with explanations of the ups and downs whether new launches, economic impact, distribution changes investment changes or impact from competitors.
 Use any of the tools I have shown you to dissect your closest competitors looking at positioning, innovation pipeline, pricing, distribution differences, consumer perception and brand strategies.
 When in a real competitive battle, complete your competitor’s brand plan, laying out the vision, analysis, strategies, tactics and even assumed budget levels.
 By getting in the shoes of your competitor, it will help you better understand their mindset, what moves they might make and how they might attack you in the future.
 This will help you build a counter-attack in your own Brand Plan.